28- and 30-Day Drug Rehab Programs

 Success Rates and Statistics for 30-Day Rehabs

-The success rate of 30-day rehab programs can vary widely, depending on the specific treatment program, the level of willingness each person has, the quality of a person’s supportive relationships and social life, whether they are compliant with aftercare planning recommendations, and their overall physical and mental health.1
+The success rate of 30-day rehab programs can vary widely.
+Outcomes often depend on the specific treatment program, a person’s readiness to change, the strength of their support system, adherence to aftercare recommendations, and their overall physical and mental health.1

-• The majority of people who remain in treatment are able to stop using substances and improve their ability to function in various areas of their life, including mentally, at work, and in social relationships, while reducing criminal activity.
+• The majority of people who remain in treatment can stop using substances and improve their ability to function in various areas of their lives, including mentally, at work, and in social relationships, while reducing criminal activity.

-• 40-60% of people who attend treatment stay sober after they finish treatment.1
+• Approximately 40-60% of people who attend treatment stay sober after they finish treatment.1

-However, individual treatment outcomes depend on the extent and nature of the patient’s problems, the appropriateness of treatment and related services used to address those problems, and the quality of interaction between the patient and his or her treatment providers.
+Ultimately, individual outcomes depend on the severity of a person’s substance use, the suitability of the treatment and related services used to address those problems, and the quality of their involvement with treatment providers.

 Inpatient Treatment Reviews